jstac/versioned_dotfiles/README.md

 ## Computer Set Up

-All steps to get a new machine up and running, assuming MX Linux XFCE.
+All steps to get a new machine up and running, assuming Ubuntu flavor

-### Download ISO and Install

-Follow latest instructions to burn the iso to a USB and install

-### Notes for XPS

-In MX Tweak, Other, set "Use Intel driver instead of default modesetting..."

-This gives better performance with dual monitors.
+## Examine your set up

+* `inxi -Gxx` gives information on your graphics drivers

+(On XPS, Device-1 Intel uses driver: i915, Device-2 uses driver: nvidia v: 510.47.03)

 ### Install zsh and Tweaks to Shell